 4) For a political candidate, an authority line shall say: “This ad is authorized by [candidate’s name], candidate for [office sought].”

-7) When an independent expenditure effort is not registered with the [board of elections], the authority line shall also state a person’s name and address.
+6) When an independent expenditure effort is not registered with the [Board of Elections], the authority line shall also state the name and address of the person responsible for the paid communications.

 9) [Incorporate here existing exceptions for small promotional items like buttons, stickers, pens, refrigerator magnets, and the like.]